Layla

 She used to howl when we were trying to heal her first paw injury, so we made her a waterproof shoe with duct tape so she could go out walking with the other dogs.

-Layla means night, and Laylani means Royal Child of Heaven in Hawaiian, and one thing is for sure, God was certainly smiling on her when He caused us to cross paths.
+Layla means night, and Laylani means Royal Child of Heaven in Hawaiian, and one thing is for sure, God was certainly smiling on her the night He caused our paths to cross.